dbt-labs/docs.getdbt.com/website/docs/guides/adapter-creation.md

 ### Release Cadence

-Keeping an adapter up-to-date with dbt Core is an integral part of being a trusted adapter.
+Keeping an adapter up-to-date with the latest features of dbt Core, as defined in [dbt-adapters](https://github.com/dbt-labs/dbt-adapters), is an integral part of being a trusted adapter.
 Therefore, we ask that adapter maintainers:

 - Release of new minor versions of the adapter with all tests passing within four weeks of dbt Core's release cut.
 - Release of new major versions of the adapter with all tests passing within eight weeks of dbt Core's release cut.